 Everyone has an endocannabinoid system, but no two are created exactly the same.
 Each person experiences the effects of cannabis slightly different.
 If you’re new, or newly returning to cannabis the best advice is to be open with your budtender and take it slow.

-Our shops will open in Estevan, Battleford, and Martensville beginning in October.
-And, our online shop will be open starting October 17th.
-Our Moosomin location will be open in late 2018.
+Our shops will open in Estevan, Battleford, and Martensville are open.
 Pop in, or give us a shout, if you have more questions or just want to say hi.